CEI-lab/ece3400-2017/README.md

 **Deadlines**
-- Monday, Aug 28th @ midnight: Fill in Google Forms (ADD LINK)
+- Monday, Aug 28th @ midnight: Fill in [Google Forms](https://goo.gl/forms/Zc9Jxlri2DHeXqfx1)
-- Friday, Sep 1st @ midnight: Submit team contract to the lecturer, also make your first team website and add a link to the contract
+- Friday, Sep 1st @ midnight: Submit [team contract](docs/Teamwork/Team_Contract.md) to the lecturer.
+Also, make your first team website and add a link to the contract.
 - Thursday, Sep 21st @ midnight: The websites will be graded for contents on lab 1
 - Thursday, Oct 5th @ midnight: The websites will be graded for contents on lab 2
 - Thursday, Oct 19th @ midnight: The websites will be graded for contents on lab 3